UofTCoders/council/Constitution.md

-# **Constitution of “University of Toronto Scientific Coders”**
+# **Constitution of “University of Toronto Coders”**

 ### Name
-* The official name of this recognized campus group is “University of Toronto Scientific Coders”
+* The official name of this recognized campus group is “University of Toronto Coders”
 * The short name of this group is:  UofT Coders.

 ### Purpose and Objectives